 Alternately, Tier 1 CAGMs can operate without an emissions control device if they show through source testing and dispersion modeling that the impact of their emissions on the nearest sensitive receptor is within acceptable source impact levels.
 DEQ estimates that the cost of compliance via this pathway would be approximately $32,000 to $127,000 in one-time costs and $5,000 in ongoing annual costs for permitting.
 However, this estimate does not include the cost of reductions or changes in the type or amount of products produced, which could potentially be required in order to maintain emission impacts below limits.
 The proposed rules also prohibit chrome VI from being used in furnaces that are using this compliance pathway.
 DEQ does not have sufficient information to estimate whether reduction or changes in production would be necessary.

-Tier 1 CAGMs also have the option to stop using some or all of the metal hazardous air pollutants (HAPs) regulated by this rule completely.
+Tier 1 CAGMs also have the option to stop using some or all of the metal hazardous air pollutants regulated by this rule completely.
 While this option is available, this would limit the range of glass colors that can be produced, and the lost revenue would likely make this an expensive compliance option.

 Trautman Art Glass, one of the Tier 1 CAGMs, said that the proposed rules may prompt them to move their facility to a new location.
 That decision would depend on whether the current property owner agrees to allow installation of a baghouse, as well as other factors internal to their business.
 The company estimated that moving their factory and complying with the rules at the new location would cost approximately $2 million, plus lost revenue of $1 million during the moving process.
 DEQ does not have data to verify the necessity to move or the facility’s cost estimates for doing so.